vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 }
 ```

 It is imperative that objects are destroyed in the opposite order that they are created.
-In some cases, if you know what you are doing, the order can be changed a bit and it will be fine, but the sure-way to clean up properly is to do it in reverse order.
+In some cases, if you know what you are doing, the order can be changed a bit and it will be fine, but destroying the objects in reverse order is an easy way to have it work.

 VkPhysicalDevice cant be destroyed, as its not a Vulkan resource per-se, its more like just a handle to a gpu in the system.